myurasov/vscode-ds-template/README.md

 # Docker-based Data Science Template for VS Code

+- Python
+- Docker
+- Jypyter
+- GPU Support

 ## Starting Jupyter Lab

 `$ _docker/docker-forever.sh [--jupyter_port=####|8888]`

 ## Running Python App from VS Code

+- Build docker image with "Build Image" command from the command palette.
-Start Debuggin or run, docker will be built and started automatically.
+- Start Debugging or run, python interpreter in the docker will be used automatically.